Prickly Fanpetals, Prickly-Mallow, Prickly Sida, White Broomweed

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A POSITIVE ID.

-On September 1 I decided to take a walk to the main hayfield to take more photos of the Euphorbia corollata (Flowering Spurge.
-As I was walking through an area south of the barn, I saw a good-sized colony of a species I hadn’t noticed before.
+On September 1 in 2022 I decided to take a walk to the main hayfield to take more photos of the Euphorbia corollata (Flowering Spurge.
+As I was walking through an area south of the barn, I saw a fairly good-sized colony of a species I hadn’t noticed before.
 It is always weird when that happens especially in an area I have walked through many times.
 How could I not see them before?
 I took several photos to upload on iNaturalist to see if I could get an ID.
 I likely didn’t notice them before because they have fairly small flowers and they are always gone by the time I go wildflower hunting in the early evening.
 I read somewhere that their flowers are normally open in the morning sun… Their flowers are very interesting, so I will have to try to get to their spot during the morning… Supposedly, they bloom from June through October.
+I continued going out to the location until I finally got a few good flower shots.
+The colony was MUCH larger than I thought which made it even weirder I had not noticed them before.

 As it turns out, the species is Sida spinosa and its favored common name is Prickly Fanpetals.
 Other common names include False Mallow, Indian Mallow, Prickly Mallow, Prickly Sida, Spiny Sida, Teaweed, Thistle Mallow, White Broomweed, and probably others.
 It is a member of the plant family Malvaceae.
 Looking at the map, I found it interesting how many countries this species is a native of.
 That rarely happens…

-Unfortunately, there isn’t much online about the Sida spinosa except for it being a weedy species.
-I added several links at the bottom of the page to help with a positive ID.
+There are several websites with information about the Sida spinosa.
+I added several links at the bottom of the page to help with a positive ID and for further reading.
 I add descriptions and make updates during the winter, but I wanted to write this page anyway.
 I will add descriptions as soon as I can…

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at firstname.lastname@example.org.
 I would enjoy hearing from you especially if you notice something is a bit whacky.